Getting Around Kyrgyzstan: Every Option, Honestly Compared

 Photo: Vilya Shoni / CC BY-SA 4.0 via Wikimedia Commons

 In Bishkek, everything starts from two stations.
 The Western Bus Station (Zapadnyi Avtovokzal) on Jibek Jolu Avenue handles almost all long-distance departures: Karakol, Cholpon-Ata, Naryn, Kochkor, Talas, and Osh.
 The smaller Eastern Bus Station serves nearby destinations like Kant, Tokmok (for Burana Tower), and Kegeti.
-Destination signs are in Cyrillic, but drivers shout destinations and someone will point you to the right van if you say the town name.
+Destination signs are in Cyrillic, but the system is friendlier than it looks: drivers shout destinations across the lot, and saying your town’s name to anyone in uniform gets you pointed at the right van.
+Ignore the freelance taxi drivers who intercept you at the gate insisting the marshrutka “already left” — it did not.

 • Bishkek-Karakol: 500-600 KGS, 6-7 hours, departures every 30-60 minutes until about 17:00